 If the issue is not resolved after consulting the above contacts, there are a few options available to you:

-If you are not satisfied with the response to your complaint you have received so far, you may ask that your complaint file be referred to the RBC Client Complaints Appeal Office (RBC CCAO) for review.
+If you are not satisfied with the response to your complaint you have received so far, you have the option to appeal your complaint to the RBC Client Complaints Appeal Office (CCAO).
+The RBC CCAO is the most senior designated office appointed to address appealed complaints within RBC.
+If you choose to appeal your complaint, we will forward it on your behalf to the RBC CCAO.

 If you reside in Quebec and you are not satisfied with the outcome or with the examination of the complaint, you may request that your complaint file be transferred to the AMF at any time.
 Following the transfer, the AMF will examine the file and, if deemed appropriate, may offer dispute resolution services.